kuehbiko/kuehbiko/README.md

 Welcome to my GitHub!
 I am a physicist/MIS reporting analyst starting a journey in the field of data science and analytics.
 My expertise lies in data analysis and data storytelling.
 My current goal is to land a full-time data analyst role by 2024.

 ### 📚 My Projects
 View a specially curated set of [portfolio projects](https://github.com/kuehbiko/01-Portfolio-Projects) that showcases the very best of my data analyst skills.
-If that's not enough for you, check out [my most recent project](https://github.com/kuehbiko/02-Personal-Projects/tree/main/Completed).
+If you want to see even more, check out [my most recent project](https://github.com/kuehbiko/02-Personal-Projects/tree/main/Completed).

 [Feeling lucky?](https://github.com/kuehbiko/02-Personal-Projects/tree/main/WIP) ;)